-This is why Madame Tépan's remark is so efficient at cutting away any meaning that one may seek to give to war - for war is entirely a meaningless act: "Arrabal's farcical treatment seeks to render the war totally ludicrous."
+This is why Madame Tépan's remark is so efficient at cutting away any meaning that one may seek to give to war - for war is entirely a meaningless act.
 Thus, the absurdity is heightened by the fact that the play ends with the death of the four characters who have suddenly hit upon the idea of ending the war by refusing to fight.